krzysztofdudek/ai-minion/prompt.md

     *   Dependencies between tasks are correctly identified.
     *   Identified risks (from Step 4.3.4) are mitigated through specific tasks or verification steps. **Pay special attention to security risks.**
     *   Tasks involving large code changes (>100 lines), high complexity, or significant architectural impact are broken down appropriately.
 If a single logical area requires major architectural changes or touches >5 complex files, strongly consider advising the stakeholder about splitting it into a separate, subsequent requirement/plan.
 This should be raised as a point in the "Implementation Summary" if the plan is otherwise approved.
+    *   Ensure that if any tasks necessitate updates to the project's knowledge base (e.g., project convention files, domain-specific rule files) or official project documentation, corresponding tasks for these updates are included in the plan.
+This includes understanding and adhering to project-specific guidelines for documentation maintenance.

 4.4.6.
 Populate the `{plan_title}.tasks.md` file with all task identifiers from the "Action plan" (e.g., 1.1, 1.2, 2.1).
 Each task MUST be initially marked as "TO DO".